-Recurrent Neural Networks allows us to model arbitrarily long sequence dependencies, at least in theory.
+Recurrent Neural Networks allows us to model arbitrarily long sequence dependencies, at least in theory (this is also why they seem a very nice choice in theory for time series).
 This is very handy, and has many interesting theoretical implication.
 But here we are also interested in the practical applicability, so we may need to analyze common architectures used to implement these models, the main limitation and drawbacks, the nice properties and some applications.

 These network can bee seen as chaotic systems (non-linear dynamical systems), see Introduction to Chaos Theory.